Overview

 Treatment

-Naturopathic, Complementary and Alternative Treatments
+Naturopathic, Complementary, and Alternative Treatments

 Low Dose Naltrexone (LDN)

 According to the Low Dose Naltrexone home page [LDN], LDN has been seen to benefit many different neurodegenerative diseases associated with autoimmune processes, including Multiple Sclerosis and Parkinson's Disease.
 Although Dr. Weyrich is not aware of any reports of treating muscle weakness or paralysis using LDN, Dr. Weyrich speculates that muscle weakness or paralysis may also respond to LDN.
-Dr. Weyrich has been trained in the use of Low Dose Naltrexone (LDN).
+Dr. Weyrich has been trained to use Low Dose Naltrexone (LDN).
 However, Dr. Weyrich has not treated any cases of muscle weakness or paralysis with LDN.

 Please see What is Low Dose Naltrexone? for more information.